 What can be an alternative for a three-day work week?

 Due to the nature of their business, most companies opt for lesser work hours instead of cutting back the days of work.

-One of the companies who has tried this concept is the Virgin Group, a venture capital investment firm.
+One of the companies that have tried the three-day workweek is the Virgin Group, a venture capital investment firm.
 Its CEO urges other employers to give this style a shot since he has seen the positive effects the setup has brought firsthand.
 Currently, the net worth of the Virgin Group stands at around $5 billion.